Alenta/Alenta/README.md

 I also do well with design, and most of the Adobe suite.
 My HTML/CSS might need some work, but...
 It's getting there.

 I'm currently working on my frontend design skills, as well as backend server management through Kodehode.
-On my own, I'm always looking to incoroporate new techniques in my personal project.
+On my own, I'm always looking to incoroporate new techniques in my personal projects.
 Right now, I'm working with Unreal Engine.

 As for other skills, I have a good bit of experience with audio and music, both performing and recording & mixing.
 I also love to draw and paint, both digital and traditional.